anszu/frontend_interview_questions/README.md

 ## Others

 1. What do you know about Machine Learning?
+_insert answer here_
 [Full article to answer question.](https://towardsdatascience.com/machine-learning-an-introduction-23b84d51e6d0)

 ## Further reading on interviews